ZeGentzy/RedditSwitcharooV2/README.md

  - [F]convert.py: Python script which converts JSON files in Decompressed into csv files stored in FormatedConv
  - [F]decompress: Bash script which decompresses reddit comment files in Downloaded into Decompressed
  - [D]FormatedConv: Where csv files are stored
- - [F]convert: Bash script which calles multiple instances of convert.py in parrellel
+ - [F]convert: Bash script which calls multiple instances of convert.py in parallel
  - [F]upload: Bash script which inserts csv files into database